Skip to content

 time_complexity.rb

-The time efficiency of an algorithm is often not fixed but depends on the distribution of the input data.
-Assume we have an array nums of length \(n\), consisting of numbers from \(1\) to \(n\), each appearing only once, but in a randomly shuffled order.
-The task is to return the index of the element \(1\).
-We can draw the following conclusions:
+The time efficiency of an algorithm is often not fixed, but is related to the distribution of the input data.
+Suppose we input an array nums of length \(n\), where nums consists of numbers from \(1\) to \(n\), with each number appearing only once, but the element order is randomly shuffled.
+The task is to return the index of element \(1\).
+We can draw the following conclusions.

-The "worst-case time complexity" corresponds to the asymptotic upper bound, denoted by the big \(O\) notation.
-Correspondingly, the "best-case time complexity" corresponds to the asymptotic lower bound, denoted by \(\Omega\):
+The "worst-case time complexity" corresponds to the function's asymptotic upper bound, denoted using big-\(O\) notation.
+Correspondingly, the "best-case time complexity" corresponds to the function's asymptotic lower bound, denoted using \(\Omega\) notation:

 worst_best_time_complexity.py